jeremytammik/tbc/a/1806_effective_filter.md

 -->

-### DA4R Rooms and Effective Filtered Element Collectors
+### Forge Rooms, Effective Filtered Element Collectors

 I successfully made it from Switzerland to Paris by train yesterday, in spite of the strikes here.